Crafting Effective Facebook Posts for your Business

 - Tacos, Hotdogs or Pizza?

-Multiple choice questions like this are great because they give people choices — and make them more likely to answer.
+Multiple choice questions like this are great because they give people choices — and make them more likely to answer (polls can also be included here).

-Wouldn’t you rather take a multiple choice test than an open ended question test?
+Would you rather take a multiple choice test or an open ended question test?

 Multiple choice, obviously.

 Why?
 Because the questions are easier and quicker to answer.
 They don’t involve much thinking about the answer.
 And this is exactly why they’re more likely to get engagement on Facebook.
 If your goal is primarily engagement – don’t stress about the question relating to your business.
-It is important to have fun with your Facebook every now and again.
-Go with it.
+It is important to have fun with your Facebook audience every now and again.
+So go with it.

 Quotes are a great way to motivate and teach.

-This quote we created as an example, received more than 100 likes, a few dozen comments, and a dozen shares.
-Not a bad way to gain some traction we’d say!
+This quote we created as an example, it received more than 100 likes, a few dozen comments, and a dozen shares.
+Not a bad way to gain some traction I’d say!

-You know we love to leave you with a few actionable steps that you can start applying today into your business.
+You know I love to leave you with a few actionable steps that you can start applying today into your business.
 So, today’s go make it happen points are;

 - Experiment with the length of your posts.
 You see, Facebook posts can be 63, 206 characters in length (HOLY MOLY!!).
 Having said that, a study done in 2016 by National Public Radio (NPR) found that posts with 80 characters or less received 66% more engagement.
 Is less the new more?